nodedev74/Devel-Linux/README.md

 ### Build

 ### Install
-the built distribution can be installed on a USB-Device.
+The built distribution can be installed on a USB-Device.
 As the system requires a persistent partition it will install one as well.

 ```bash
 make install USB_DEVICE=/dev/sdX